First Listen: Jessica Jones is back with new mystery in Serial Box's 'Playing with Fire' audiobook

 Take a listen now:

-Playing with Fire is narrated by Fryda Wolff (Apex Legend, Mass Effect: Andromeda).
+Marvel’s Jessica Jones: Playing With Fire is narrated by Fryda Wolff (Apex Legend, Mass Effect: Andromeda).
 It was written by Lauren Beukes (The Shining Girls, Broken Monsters); Elsa Sjunneson (Alone in the Light); Zoe Quinn (Vertigo’s Goddess Mode); Vita Ayala (Marvel’s Nebula; Age of X); and Sam Beckbessinger (Team Jay).
 The cover art (below) was drawn by Annie Wu.

-You can pre-order all 16 episodes of Jessica Jones: Playing with Fire right here for $9.99.
+You can pre-order all 16 episodes of Marvel’s Jessica Jones: Playing With Fire right here for $9.99.
 Serial Box has also collaborated with Marvel on e-books based on Thor and Black Widow.
 A Black Panther-based project is on the horizon as well.